Wade

 When is the scholarship application deadline?

-Our deadlines for the Fall (Autumn) 2023 academic year are the same as the deadlines for the selected school and discipline but not later than January 13, 2023.
+Our deadlines for the Fall (Autumn) 2026 academic year are the same as the deadlines for applicants’ selected school and discipline but not later than January 20, 2026.
 Applicants are requested to check their selected school’s website for deadlines.
+Applicants are encouraged to apply to more than one graduate school, if possible.

-As part of the application process for the Wade Scholarship Program applicants will be asked to upload their application to their selected school.
+As part of the application process for the Wade Scholarship Program, applicants will be asked to upload a copy of the application they submitted to at least one of the universities they applied to.

 What is WIT and why are you sponsoring scholarships?